catalyst-cloud/catalystcloud-docs/source/faq/cant-ssh-to-instance.rst

 .. code-block:: bash

- $ nova show example-instance | grep private-net
+ $ openstack server show example-instance | grep private-net
  | private-net network                  | 10.0.0.10, 150.242.40.180                                  |

 You can check you have a security group rule for ssh access with the following